jessfraz/blog/content/post/the-life-of-a-data-byte.md

 ## 1956

-If we move ahead a few years to 1956, the era of magnetic disk storage began with IBM’s completion of a RAMAC 305 computer system to deliver to Zellerbach Paper in San Francisco.
+If we move ahead a few years to 1956, the era of magnetic disk storage began with IBM’s completion of a RAMAC 305 computer system to deliver to Zellerbach Paper in San Francisco[^8].
 This computer was the first to use a moving-head hard disk drive.
 The RAMAC disk drive consisted of fifty magnetically coated 24 inch diameter metal platters capable of storing about five million characters of data, 7 bits per character, and spinning at 1,200 revolutions per minute.
 The storage capacity was about 3.75 megabytes.

 RAMAC allowed real-time random access memory to large amounts of data, unlike magnetic tape or punch cards.
-IBM advertised the RAMAC as being able to store the equivalent of 64,000 punched cards.
+IBM advertised the RAMAC as being able to store the equivalent of 64,000 punched cards[^9].
 Previously to the RAMAC, transactions were held until a group of data was accumulated and batch processed.
 The RAMRAC introduced the concept of continuously processing transactions as they occurred so data could be retrieved immediately when it was fresh.
-Our data byte could now be accessed in the RAMAC at 100,000 bits per second.
+Our data byte could now be accessed in the RAMAC at 100,000 bits per second[^10].
 Prior to this, with tapes, we had to write and read sequential data and could not randomly jump to various parts of the tape.
 Real-time random access of data was truly revolutionary at this time.